-There have been at least 70 Republican candidates who have run for Congress this cycle who have expressed support for QAnon (19 Republicans are currently on the November ballot).
-There have also been at least 10 Republican state legislature candidates this cycle who have expressed support for QAnon (nine of those are currently on the November ballot).
+There have been at least 80 Republican candidates who have run for Congress this cycle who have expressed support for QAnon (25 of these Republicans are currently on the November ballot).
+There have also been at least 20 Republican state legislature candidates this cycle who have expressed support for QAnon (18 Republicans are currently on the November ballot).

 The following is a list of actions that Republican Party officials have taken that have helped build up QAnon.
 This list will be updated.

 - Trump endorsed the QAnon conspiracy theory during his August 19 press conference.
 He said that he understands that QAnon believers “like me very much, which I appreciate … These are people that love our country.”
 Trump later said in response to a description of QAnon: “Is that supposed to be a bad thing or a good thing?
 I mean, you know, if I can help save the world from problems, I’m willing to do it, I’m willing to put myself out there.
 And we are actually.
 We’re saving the world from a radical left philosophy that will destroy this country, and when this country is gone, the rest of the world would follow.”
 QAnon supporters responded by celebrating his remarks.